 The rise of social media has been quick but steady.
 Till a few years ago, people were grappling with multiple social platforms and were trying to understand how it could be of value to their businesses.
 Today, most companies have multiple social media accounts that are being used to share information with their target audience and to sell ultimately.

 Therefore, it is isn’t surprising when you feel the need to manage all platforms efficiently to increase exposure and relevance of the content that’s going out “socially.”
 That’s where the use of social media calendar enters the picture.
+The need for planning a social media calendar is one of the primary needs of all businesses.

 To maintain consistency and significance, it is the best feature we currently have to manage our social media accounts from one central application.
 In the product review, I take a look at the top social media calendar management tools in use these days and see how they compare to each other and the market.